ckormanyos/real-time-cpp/readme.txt

 GNU GCC cross compilers for the microcontroller solutions are *not* available here.

-A GNU GCC port with a relatively high level of C++11 awarenes such as GCC 4.8 or higher is required for building the reference application.
+A GNU GCC port with a relatively high level of C++11 awareness such as GCC 4.8 or higher is required for building the reference application.

 The make-files are aware of the location of a default location of the